Home Loan Experts

 A fixed-rate home loan is a type of mortgage where the interest rate is locked in for a specified period, typically from 1 to 5 years, although some lenders offer terms of up to 10 years.

 During this period, your repayments will stay the same, no matter what happens with interest rates in the market.
 Once this fixed period ends, your loan reverts to the standard variable rate of your lender, which may be higher or lower, based on market conditions.
-At that point, you can refix your rate at those available at that time, switch to a more competitive variable rate, or refinance with another lender.
+At that point, you can refix at the rates available at that time, switch to a more competitive variable rate, or refinance with another lender.

 Fixed-rate loans must be chosen particularly carefully because you are committed to that lender for the period or you’ll have to pay break costs.